Bschuster3434/hivergent_analytics/log_files.md

 transforming it.
 That way, if we eventually want to split it into two parts, we have the ability to do so.
 So the model is going to be simplified quite a bit (one table perhaps).

+#Brian Notes 1/25/2018
+More trickiness... there are certain protocols that run on top of the Bitcoin blockchain (specifically Tether) that would have to be decoded above and beyond what is currently already here.
+Definitely a Phase II change, but something worth considering.